freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/sorting-algorithms-cocktail-sort.md

 # --description--

 The [cocktail shaker](https://rosettacode.org/wiki/Sorting_algorithms/Cocktail_sort) sort is an improvement on the Bubble Sort.
-While the data is an `array` of numbers, cocktail sorting them run from both sides from the array.
-The **firstSide** starts at `arr[0]` and the **secondSide** starts `arr[arr.length - 1]`.

-Cocktail sorting checks if the element `arr[0]` of the **firstSide** is bigger than the one following it, then it swaps their positions, a similar process happens to the **secondSide** it's checking whether the element `arr[arr.length - 1]` is smaller than the one behind it, then swaps their positions.
-This process is iterated until you get your cocktail sorted array.
+Given an array of numbers, the cocktail shaker sort will traverse the array from start to finish, moving the largest number to the end.
+Then, it will traverse the array backwards and move the smallest number to the start.
+It repeats these two passes, moving the next largest/smallest number to its correct position in the array until it is sorted.

 # --instructions--